 In addition to the proper choice of a hard hat, knowing how to take care of your hard hat is also essential.

-In general, even well-maintained hard hats need to be replaced every 5 years at the most.
+In general, even well-maintained head protection must be replaced every 5 years.
 If worn every day, however, replace your hat every two years and the suspension yearly.
 During that time, the following tips can help keep your hard hat in optimum shape.

 - Regularly inspect hard hats for any damage and replace them as often as necessary.
-Check for cracks and holes daily, and keep in mind that paints, cleaning agents, and UV light can weaken the surface of the hat and even weaken its electrical resistance.
+Check for cracks and holes daily, and remember that paints, cleaning agents, and UV light can weaken the surface of the hat and even weaken its electrical resistance.

 - Clean hard hats daily.
 Doing so can extend its useful life.